 Difficulty: Easy - there are some hills on linking roads and through vineyard areas but this is an achieveable route for all abilities – the coastal sections and the bike path out of Bordeaux are especially flat

-The full 480km Gironde à Velo circuit starts in the beautiful city of Bordeaux – worth a day or two on its own on or off the bikes – before heading out along the magical Roger Lapebie bike path to Sauveterre.
+The full 480km Tour de Gironde à Velo circuit starts in the beautiful city of Bordeaux – worth a day or two on its own on or off the bikes – before heading out along the magical Roger Lapebie bike path to Sauveterre.
 Here is our family on a day ride one autumn (or was it late winter?)

 On this section out of Bordeaux, we would highly recommend also taking this detour (our own route) from Bordeaux to Saint-Emilion to see the ancient UNESCO wine town.